babyoldlady/Hillary-Bruton-HCC-ITAI-2376-Portfolio/README.md

 This module also explained RAG, which enhances model outputs with external knowledge by combining embeddings, vector search, and contextual retrieval.
 All in, these techniques enable agents to plan, verify, self-correct, and gorund their responses in real-world information.
 Understanding these reasoning and retrieval methods is essential for developing advanced AI agent systems that are transparent, accurate, and capable of handling complex, multi-step tasks.

 **Multi-Agent Collaborative System**
 The purpose of this capstone project was to design and implement a collaborative multi-agent system that demonstrates the full range of AI agent capabilities covered throughout our course.
-My project, the mu
+My project, Health-Summary-Multi-Agent-System-for-Independent-Baby-Boomers applied reinforcement learning concepts, reasoning models, RAG, and tool integration to solve a real problem.

 ## Featured Projects